azzaea/admixture/README.md

     R CMD SHLIB mcmc.c
     R CMD SHLIB admixture.c

-I've written two scripts that demonstrate usage of the algorithm.
+I have written two scripts to demonstrate usage of the EM algorithm.

-Script **example.admixture.R** uses the EM algorithm to predict admixture proportions when we have a reference set of labeled, single-origin samples.
+Script **example.admixture.R** uses the EM algorithm to predict admixture proportions when we have a reference set of labeled, single-origin individuals.

+Script **example.sim.R** evaluates accuracy of the admixture estimates in simulated genotype data, with and without the L0-penalty term that encourages sparsity in the admixture proportions.
+In this example, all the samples are unlabeled.

 ![Admixture estimates in simulated genotype data](example-sim-error.gif)